Mikrodidakt/yaab/documentation/sub-commands.md

 sync
 ```

-The idea with the bakery workspace shell is to have an easy environment with direct access to all the tools.
+The idea with the yaab workspace shell is to have an easy environment with direct access to all the tools.
 If not running a sub-command in a shell most sub-commands will expect the user to specify what build config to use and it must be executed from the workspace directory containing the
 build configs.